alexkocodes/Intro-to-IM/Final Project/README.md

 5. __The program will speed up and the gap will be smaller as the game progresses!__
 6. The game is over when the bird hits the pipe.
 7. The user can know their score (time), and the program will notify the user if they achive a new high score or not.
 (The new high score will be stored in a __csv file__ that gets compared and updated each time a new record is set.)
+8. __You can play the game with two birds with your friend, since I personally find it very difficult to control two birds at the same time :D__
+9. __Or you can challenge your finger muslce and multitasking abilities and control two birds ;)__

 <p align="center">
   <img src="https://github.com/fyk211/Intro-to-IM/blob/main/Final%20Project/starting_page.gif?raw=true" width = "700">